-Texas has always believed in fiscal discipline:
+Texas has always believed in fiscal Discipline:

-Texan Senator Ted Cruz voted against Sandy relief, but torrential rains are different because they come from the sky, directly from God and that is why God-fearing Texans deserve federal aid after the Texas floods.
+Texan Senator Ted Cruz voted against Sandy relief, but torrential rains are different because they come the sky, directly from God and that is why God-fearing Texans deserve federal aid after the Texas floods.

-Texas has always been proud of its educational system:
+Texas has always been proud of its Educational system:

-Texas is proud to be the leader of bringing a new curriculum to its Education system, a curriculum that reflects the special relationship that the US has with God, second only to the special relationship that Texas has with God.
+Texas is proud in being the leader of bringing a new curriculum to its Education system, a curriculum that reflects the special relationship that the US has with God, second only to the special relationship that Texas has with God.
 Texas will be replacing disrespectful texts with texts that God willing will help us all find God’s enchantment, and eternal peace.
 There can be no victory without Him, no progress, no peace.
 This curriculum will help all Texans build their relationship with God in the easy times, and thus Texans will find God beside them in the hard times.

 Texas is proud to note that 40% of its Stupidparty voters are quite satisfied that Obama will not be invading the State in order to get it back in the Union, or is it to make Texas join the European Union—or whatever his nefarious plan might be.
 We love our country so much that we realize that we Texans are really too good for it.

 Texas is proud of its schools for teaching that the planet is 6,000 years old and that Jesus’s favorite show was Meet the Flintstones.

 Texas is proud to deny the fact that more guns make you less safe.

 Texas is proud that the new educational standards will teach that there is evidence that suggests Moses influenced the writing of the Constitution and that the roots of Democracy can be found in the Old Testament.
 The US has been chosen to carry out God’s will.

 Texas can also boast about having the biggest politicians in the whole wide world.
 With much thanks to A Texican for his insight: